Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Introduction

 In Section 3, we study the dynamics of gravitational collapse with a focus on the formation and evolution of apparent and event horizons during the collapse of a star.
+We employ the standard terminology for ingoing and outgoing null geodesics to derive the relevant formulas for apparent and event horizons \cite{n1,n2,n3}.
 We find that the apparent horizon emerges within the star, defining the boundary of the region containing the trapped surfaces.
 To ensure the physical validity of the matter content during collapse, we analyze the energy conditions — namely, the weak, null, dominant, and strong energy conditions.
 For $k = 0$ (spatially flat interior geometry) and $k = 1$ (spatially closed interior geometry), we derive the general form of the equations describing the collapse under the assumption of static and spherically symmetric exterior solutions.
 These results enable us to consider different examples and compare the influence of spacetime geometry on the formation and behavior of horizons during black hole formation.